openplans/openblock-old/docs/main/maintenance.rst

 =================================

-If you have any Schemas with ``allow_flagging=True``, eg. if you have ``ebpub.neighbornews`` in your ``settings.INSTALLED_APPS`` (it is by default), then users can flag NewsItems of that type as possible spam or inappropriate content.
+If you have any Schemas with ``allow_flagging=True``, eg. if you have :ref:`enabled the Neighbornews package <user_content>` then logged-in users can flag those NewsItems as possible spam or inappropriate content.

-To moderate these messages, go to the admin UI and, under the "Moderation" heading, click on "News Item Flags".
+To moderate these flagged items, go to the admin UI and, under the "Moderation" heading, click on "News Item Flags".

-The resulting list is sorted to the most recent new, unmoderated flags at top.
+The list of flags is sorted with the most recent new, unmoderated flags at top.

 There are two ways you can moderate items: in bulk, or one at a time.